Topographs for binary quadratic forms and class numbers: Topographs

-A different proof of this basic result is provided in \cite[Sect.
-3.1]{sn20}.
-There does not seem to be an equally clear characterization of the edge labels.
 We now match the configuration $[a,b,c]$ in a topograph $\mathcal T$ with the binary quadratic form $q(x,y)=ax^2+bxy+cy^2$ and say that $\mathcal T$ contains $q$.
 The variables $x$ and $y$ give a simpler way to see the changes to $[a,b,c]=q(x,y)$ at the start of the proof of Theorem \ref{abc}.
 Moving left $n$ times corresponds to the change of variables $q(x+ny,x)$, and moving right to $q(x,nx+y)$.
 In general, as we saw in the introduction, there is the matrix action

 which is equivalent to

 where $t$ indicates the transpose.
 The key actions are given by the $\SL(2,\Z)$ matrices from \e{stu}, \e{lru}:

 With a sequence of left and right turns $a_0,a_1, \dots, a_n$ and $\langle a_0,a_1, \dots, a_m \rangle = h_m/k_m$ as before, we have by the simple recurrences for $h_m$ and $k_m$ from \cite[Thm.
 149]{hawr}, (and $h_{-1}:=1$, $k_{-1}:=0$),